JackC0211/finance-tracker/README.md

-Program to track your expenditures
+Program to track your expenditures using python

-saves to json file very basic has a read and right function - expand into something bigger

-got base working in terminal

- - allow more user customisation
+Currently saves transactions and balance into a JSON file which can be read and written to

+Functionality:
+	- View Balance
+	- Add Transactions

+To add:
+	-	Delete transactions
- - create gui
+	- Edit transactions
+	- Find useful info
+		- Profit / Expenditure in any given time
+		- Trends (maybe with graphs later)
+	- Add recurring payments
+	- Add a UI (web or tkinter)

- - add ways to see graphs (matplotlib)
+	- Add graphs in said UI